jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 ### Configure Jack with QJackCtl
 Jamulus clients need [Jack](https://jackaudio.org/){: target="_blank" rel="noopener noreferrer"} to run, but you need to configure that first.
 The recommended method is to use `QjackCtl`.
-1. Open the **command shell** e.g. with Crtl-Alt-T and
+1. Open the command shell e.g. with Crtl-Alt-T and
-1. execute the command `qjackctl` you will see the **Jack Audio Connection Kit**
+1. Execute the command `qjackctl` you will see the **Jack Audio Connection Kit**
-1. Check or adapt the **settings**  in `QjackCtl` - especially select your audio input device in the `qjackctl` settings (see settings below)
-1. Start Jack by pressing the **Start-Button**
-You can `Stop` Jack after Quitting Jamulus)

-**Settings for Jack Audio Connection Kit**

-The exact settings for Jack will depend on what your audio interface/sound card is capable of.
+2. Configure your audio interface as follows (the exact settings for Jack will depend on what your audio interface/sound card is capable of):

-Configure Jack in `qjackctl` in Settings and do the following:

-1. Set the audio **Interface** to the one you want (there may be several in the list)
+- Set the audio **Interface** to the one you want (there may be several in the list)
-1. Set the **Sample Rate to 48000**
+- Set the **Sample Rate to 48000**
-1. Set the **Frames/Period to 128** and Periods/Buffer at 2 at first
+- Set the **Frames/Period to 128** and Periods/Buffer at 2 at first

-1. Restart Jack to take any new settings
+Restart Jack to take any new settings

 ### Start Jamulus
 1. Open the command shell e.g. with Crtl-Alt-T and